tokoant/docker-nginx-intro/README.md

 - [ ] Open the home page which has list of blog title
 - [ ] Open the post detail page
 - [ ] when open "/blog" it will serve the blog post page also
+- [ ] add trailing slash from all url

 ## Stop the services